Corni33/CarND_P1_LaneLines/writeup.md

 The goal of the project was to superimpose straight lines over the lane markings in an image of a road using basic image processing techniques.

-The pipeline I used consist of the following steps:
+The pipeline used consist of the following steps:

 1. **Convert** the input rgb color image **to grayscale**
 2. Reduce image noise with a **gaussian filter**